 Philippines Country Report

-The government's broad attitude towards foreign investment is positive, particularly in sectors where the Board of Investments (BOI) seeks to encourage greater foreign participation, such as manufacturing, agriculture, IT services, and telecommunications.
+The Philippine government's broad attitude towards foreign investment is positive, particularly in sectors in which the Board of Investments (BOI) seeks to encourage greater foreign participation, such as manufacturing, agriculture, and information-technology (IT) services.
 However, President Rodrigo Duterte's inclination to arbitrarily intervene in business-government disputes, including in the telecommunications, power, and energy sectors, raises operational risks.
 Foreign investment is restricted to minority ownership in specific sectors, such as retail and financial services.
 Demand for bribes by officials is also common.
 Special economic zones generally have better infrastructure and provide special incentives to foreign investors.

 The Philippines is involved in a long-standing territorial dispute with China over Scarborough Shoal and the Spratly Islands in the South China Sea.
 Although a full-scale military conflict is unlikely, there is an ongoing risk of limited confrontation.
-This risk will increase if China begins construction on Scarborough Shoal and the Philippines invokes its mutual defence treaty with the United States.
+This risk will increase if China begins construction on Scarborough Shoal or the Philippines invokes its mutual defence treaty with the United States.
 Successfully established joint exploration of oil blocks in the South China Sea would reduce the risk of confrontation.

 Vaccinations required to enter the country